HZDevops/HousnaZoubeiri_5_21082021/README.md

 # Orinoco #

-This is the back end server for Project 5 of the Junior Web Developer path.
+This is the front-end for Project 5 of the Junior Web Developer path.
+The back end (see folder server) is provided in this project.

 ### Prerequisites ###

-You will need to have Node and `npm` installed locally on your machine.
+For server, you will need to have Node and `npm` installed locally on your machine.

 ### Installation ###